ltgcgo/docs/src/octavia/impl/ext.md

 # Extensions
 ## Port assign
-Octavia supports the following ways of specifying port assignment: standard port assign, XF port assign.
+Octavia supports the following ways of specifying port assignment: standard port assign, XGworks port assign.

 ### Standard port assign
 This is a single-byte meta event of type `33` (`0x21`).